 What is up with Hailstar?
 At the start beginning of Crookedstar's Promise he seems reasonable, but then he just lets Rainflower boss him around (changing Crookedkit's name, letting his father mentor him, etc)

 One thing seriously bothered me in Bluestar's Prophecy.
 So, three kits go missing in ThunderClan, and days later two kits with the same names turn up in RiverClan.
 No one noticed this?

 Well, usually when a leader announces kits being born at a Gathering, he or she doesn't announce their names, just "Thicktail had 3 kits" or whatever.
 And apart from the announcements at Gatherings, there wouldn't really be any other way to learn about kits from another Clan.
 Also, since they were two kits taken from the wild (supposedly) it's possible Crookedstar didn't announce them becoming part of the Clan at all just to avoid any possible scandal.
 It would be moons later that Stonepaw and Mistypaw would be old enough to go to a Gathering, and by then I bet most cats in Thunderclan would have forgotten about Bluestar's 'dead' kits, or even just forgotten their names.
 Oh, and it helps that the cat every other cat thought was their mother—Graypool— was grey like them.
-As far as RiverClan cats not figuring it out, I doubt any leader would announce kits dying since they never want to sound weak.
-They want the other leaders to know that their Clan is strong and thriving.
+As far as RiverClan cats not figuring it out, I doubt any leader would announce kits dying since they never want to sound weak, so Bluestar's killed kits were probably never announced at a Gathering.